 We recognise that all our students have a talent that they shine in.
-Be it passionate debating on current world issues to shooting the winning goal in the BUCS final… or perhaps you have baking abilities that rival those of Mary Berry?
+Be it passionate debating on current world issues to shooting the winning goal in the BUCS final… or perhaps you have dancing abilities that would make Craig Revel Horwood score more than a four?

 You are entitled to join one or multiple groups with this membership but please be aware that, in addition to this membership, each group will have their own separate membership fee.